libesmtp/libESMTP/docs/download.md

 libESMTP may be built without OpenSSL, however most contemporary mail submission agents require TLS connections.

-### dlopen()

-libESMTP requires dlopen() to dynamically load authentication modules.

-### getaddrinfo()
+### ISC Bind 9

-Most modern resolver libraries provide the getaddrinfo() API defined in RFC 2553.
-The Lightweight Resolver (lwres), provided by the [ISC BIND 9](https://www.isc.org/) library, may be used in preference to the standard resolver.
-BIND 9 also provides getaddrinfo() as part of the standard resolver should it be unavailable on the target platform.
+libESMTP supports the Lightweight Resolver (lwres), provided by the [ISC BIND 9](https://www.isc.org/), which may be used in preference to the standard resolver.
+BIND 9 also provides getaddrinfo() as part of the standard resolver should it be unavailable on the target platform's C library.

 ## Installation

 LibESMTP uses the
 [Meson build system](https://mesonbuild.com/Getting-meson.html).
 Refer to the Meson manual for standard configuration options.
-*Note that the libesmtp-1.0.6 branch still uses autotools.*

 Meson supports multiple build system backends.
 To build with [Ninja](https://ninja-build.org/) do the following: